A traveller admires Madrid’s Plaza Mayor square

 8Tourist passes

-If you are going to be in the city for several days, it may be worth your while getting tourist pass (for unlimited travel on different modes of transport) or a tourist card which, in addition to transport, includes access to various museums, restaurants, shows, etc. You can buy any type of ticket at authorised sales points only and take advantage of the discounts offered for purchases online.
+If you are going to be in the city for several days, it may be worth your while getting a tourist pass (for unlimited travel on different modes of transport) or a tourist card which, in addition to transport, includes access to various museums, restaurants, shows, etc. You can buy any type of ticket at authorised sales points only and take advantage of the discounts offered for online purchases.

 • Goya Room in the Prado Museum.